It's possible that a reporter will ask a question you’d rather not answer.

 "We are looking into the situation and will have a reply once our investigation is concluded.”

 Scenario: When a reporter asks a question about the financial costs of a particular operation, deal or contract

 There is nothing wrong with saying, “Providing that information would help our competitors and is proprietary.”

 Scenario: When a reporter wants to know the reason for an executive change

 The stock answer is, “Mr. or Ms. Jones wants to spend more time with family.”
-Not even the most gullible reporters believe that one.
+Not even the most gullible reporters believe that one, however.

-A better reply is, “After considerable deliberation, Mr. Jones concluded that the goals he wanted to pursue when he joined the company have been accomplished.
+A better reply: “After considerable deliberation, Mr. Jones concluded that the goals he wanted to pursue when he joined the company have been accomplished.
 As a result, Mr. Jones has decided that now is the proper time to seek new challenges.”

 Reporters might not believe that response either, but it provides a quotable answer, which is what most reporters need to write a story.

 Caveat: If the individual is leaving because of wrongdoing, it is best to say so.
-As legal and privacy issues likely are involved, be sure to have the corporate attorney clear the statement.
+As legal and privacy issues likely are involved, be sure to have a corporate attorney clear the statement.